raydenlim/tp/docs/DeveloperGuide.md

 <puml src="diagrams/StorageClassDiagram.puml" width="550" />

 The `Storage` component,
-* can save both F.A.K.E.J.A.R.V.I.S. data and user preference data in JSON format, and read them back into corresponding objects.
+* can save both F.A.K.E.J.A.R.V.I.S. data and user preference data in JSON format, and read them back into corresponding objects. (`XYZ` is a placeholder that denotes `ConsultationList`, `AddressBook` and `SessionList`)
 * inherits from `AddressBookStorage`, `ConsultationListStorage`, `GradedTestListStorage`, `SessionListStorage`, `TaskListStorage` and `UserPrefStorage`, which means it can be treated as either one (if only the functionality of only one is needed).
 * depends on some classes in the `Model` component (because the `Storage` component's job is to save/retrieve objects that belong to the `Model`)
 * contains data that is separated into distinct files, each catering to specific functionalities, which minimises the impact of potential corruption.
 Corruption in one set of data does not propagate to others, reinforcing the integrity of the data.